dhis2/dhis2-docs/src/sysadmin/installation.md

 There are a few aspects to configure in order to run DHIS 2 in a cluster.

-* Each DHIS 2 instance must have enabled Hibernate cache invalidation.

 * A Redis data store must be installed and connection information must be provided for each DHIS 2 application instance in *dhis.conf*.